Eudora641/base-spark-miniapp/README.md

 If the contract changes, keep the front-end ABI, function names, and parameters aligned with the deployed contract.

 ## Deployment Notes

+Before deploying, confirm that the environment variables are set correctly.

+Make sure the contract address matches the intended Base deployment.

+Keep the builder code in `lib/wagmi.ts` aligned with the verified base.dev app registration.

+Confirm that `app/layout.tsx` contains the correct Base app metadata.

+Confirm that all contract write calls pass `dataSuffix: ATTRIBUTION_DATA_SUFFIX`.